 Other program highlights include participation in the annual Pratt Institute Fashion Show, access to coveted internship opportunities with major designers such as Rag & Bone, Ralph Lauren, and Donna Karan, and study abroad and international exchange programs in more than a dozen locations including London, Milan, Florence, Copenhagen, and Tokyo.

-Rhode Island School of Design, Providence, Rhode Island (top 3% of schools considered)
+Rhode Island School of Design (top 3.3% of schools being considered)

 Rhode Island School of Design (RISD or “RIZ-dee”) was founded in 1877.
 The school offers bachelor’s degrees and master’s degrees in 19 majors to nearly 2,500 students from across the U.S. and 57 other countries.
 Fashion programs are offered through several departments and divisions.
 The Department of Apparel Design offers a BFA in Apparel Design, the Textiles Department offers both BFA and MFA degrees in Textiles, and The Fine Arts Division offers BFA and MFA degrees in Textiles and Jewelry + Metalsmithing.